sson68x/can-of-books-frontend/README.md

 Estimate of time needed to complete: 3 hours

-Start time: 2:00
+Start date: Apr 29

-Finish time: --
+Finish date: May 1

-Actual time needed to complete: Not completed yet
+Actual time needed to complete: 6 hours